LaurenBugelli/capstone/README.md

   Class Knowledge needed for this task: CS 222 - web design, and 2d design

   # Task 2: UI and Backend Functionality
-  Once the sign in/ log in functionality works a tetative task is to impliment personalized messages to the user.
+  Once the sign in/ log in functionality works, a tentative task is to implement personalized messages to the user.
 The overall goal of this task is to hook the user on the client's fishing line.
 These tasks will be used to endear the user to the client or spark interest in them for the client.
   * Signin - completed
-  * Login implimentations - completed
+  * Login implementations - completed
   * Current Product Page - completed
   * ContactMe page - completed